 As with "Learning to Learn" evidence on how to foster and assess a sense of initiative and entrepreneurship is scarce.
 Being a transversal skill, there is a lack of evidence and insight on how this key competence is, can and should be integrated in curricula and taught in schools.
 The situation is not much better in cases where "enterprise education" has been introduced in schools as a dedicated subject as there is a concern that the "delivery" of enterprise education takes place in ways which are not "enterprising" forms of learning, and that changes to definitions, frameworks and pedagogy are needed to clarify its future educational role (Draycott & Rae, 2011) (European Commission, 2013).

+Closing Thoughts

 Internet technology, and smartphones in particular, greatly facilitate the gathering of information and discussions in the process of learning.
-However, the practices and processes of Learners actually appear little changed from four hundred years ago.
+However, the practices and processes of Learners actually appear little changed from three or four hundred years ago.
 To the extent that “the customer is always right,” enterprising instructional designers would do well to respond accordingly when creating learning objects of any size.

-In response to evident shifts in the self-propelled activities of Learners, it now seems reasonable as a matter of public policy to devote more funding to universal internet access on a 24/7 basis, and less funding to educational institutions with limited hours of service operation and limited geographical service areas.
-In short, a policy of “Learning Tools Before Schools” is here recommended as the 21st Century unfolds.
+In response to evident shifts in the self-propelled activities of Learners, it now seems reasonable as a matter of public policy to devote more funding to universal internet access on a 24/7 basis, and less funding to educational institutions with limited days and hours of service operation and limited geographical service areas.
+In short, a policy of “Open Learning Tools Before Closed Schools” is here recommended as the 21st Century unfolds.

 References